 How a $25 bonus became a $475 bonus

 Some online sewing machine dealers offer bonus items with machine purchases that can look tempting, but may not hold up to close scrutiny.

-In April this year, I decided to put myself in the shoes of an average customer and buy a machine from one of those dealers.
+In April last year, I decided to put myself in the shoes of an average customer and buy a machine from one of those dealers.
 I chose a Janome JR1012 which came with the following bonus offer:

 The feet were not shown in any packaging but further down on the same web page there were pictures of feet in Janome packaging, so I imagined that the average customer would assume that the feet shown in the above picture were genuine Janome feet.